Genocs/genocs-library-docs/content/en/blazor-template/general/development-environment.md

 ## IDE

-Visual Studio Code IDE is the recommended IDE to use for Genocs Library's Blazor WebAssembly Boilerplate Project Development.
+Visual Studio Code IDE is the recommended IDE to use for Genocs Library's Blazor WebAssembly Template Project Development.
 If you are not already using this IDE, consider switching to it.
 It's definitely worth it! (_Fun Fact : I recently switched from Visual Studio 2019 Community to Visual Studio Code and it's been awesome!_)

 However, you are always free to use your choice of IDEs as well.